 FAQs

 Q1.
-What monetization models do fitness apps most commonly use in 2025?
+What monetization models do fitness apps most commonly use in 2026?

-The top fitness apps run a blended monetization model, tiered subscription system (freemium, with paid upgrades), IAPs (meal plans, workout packs), affiliate partnerships (wearables, supplement brands), to sponsored challenges.
+The top fitness apps run a blended monetization model, tiered subscription system (freemium, with paid upgrades), IAPs (meal plans, workout packs), affiliate partnerships (wearables, supplement brands), and sponsored challenges.
 The point is to spread revenue sources while maximizing the value perceived by the user for each product.

 Q2.
 Can in-app purchases (IAPs) boost fitness app revenue?